6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 - Did the agent put in a strong effort when you were trying to buy/sell?

-You might be tempted to skip reference calls to save time, but it only takes a few minutes and it’ll tell you if there’s any reason not to work with the realtor.
+You might be tempted to skip reference calls to save time, but it only takes a few minutes, and they’ll tell you if there’s any reason not to work with the realtor.

 Successful realtors are busy, but it’s still ideal to work with an agent who has time to: